-The previous table demonstrates that we have had no violations.
-We are proud to report that your drinking water meets or exceeds all Federal and State requirements.
+As you can see by the table, our system had no violations.
+We have learned through our testing that some contaminants have been detected; however, these contaminants were detected below the level allowed by the State.
 As the State regulations require, we routinely test your drinking water for numerous contaminants.
 These contaminants include: total coliform, turbidity, inorganic compounds, nitrate, nitrite, lead & copper, volatile organic compounds, total trihalomethanes, and synthetic organic compounds.
 Although the samples illustrated are only a few of the many constituents we have sampled for, some of which have had detects.
 The EPA has determined that your drinking water is safe at these levels.